mjvakili/pmpatchy/revision/answers.md

 These sentences should be complemente by mentining to what degree are they accurate lie accurate to X% to k=Y Mpc h^-1.

+We have completed those sentences by mentioning the degrees of accuracy.

 >Other relevant points:

 >Maybe this is trivial, but what is the bivariate halo PDF, does it mean eq 3?

+Equation 3 is the deterministic bias relation that determines the expected number of halos in a cosmic volume.
+For each cosmic cell, we then use this bias relation to draw a random number of halos from the negative binomial distribution (eq.
+5).

+The bivariate PDF is a halo statistics which is given by the number of halo counts-in-cells.
+In other words, that is the number of cells that host a given number of halos.
+Alternatively, one can think of this as the histogram of the number of halos per cosmic cell.
+We have clarified this in the abstract and in paragraph 9 of introduction by adding "counts-in-cells" in parantheses after mentioning bivariate PDF.
+Furthermore, in paragraph 2 of Section 2.3 we have now added a sentence to clarify the definition of bivariate halo PDF.

 >Section 2.3: is there a reason why the likelihood should be evenly split between P(k) bit and rho(n)?
 What would prevent one to double the number of k bins and half the number of density bins?
 Would you expect the same result?

+We have now expanded Section 2.3 to explain the derivation of the log-likelihood term

 >Section 2.4: "COLA or FastPM computationally too expensive for massive production" of next generation of galaxy surveys.
 Please give details comparing with PATCHY.